-Property and equipment comprise land and other properties owned by the Council.
+Property, plant, and equipment comprise land and other properties owned by the Council.

-Items of Property and equipment are stated at cost less accumulated depreciation and impairment losses.
+Items of Property plant and equipment are initially recognised at cost.
+They are therefore stated at cost less accumulated depreciation and impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 The cost of self-constructed assets includes the cost of materials and direct labour, and any other costs directly attributable to bringing the asset to a working condition for its intended use, the costs of dismantling and removing the items and restoring the site on which they are located, and borrowing costs on qualifying assets.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.